argentsea/docfx/tutorials/configuration.md

 If you are scaling-out your data access by sharding your data, you are likely also scaling-out by separating read activity from write operations.
 Examples of this includes SQL Availability Groups, RDS Read Replicas, Azure SQL geo-replication, Aurora reader endpoints, etc.

-ArgentSea shard sets have both read connections and write connections.
+An ArgentSea `ShardSet` has both read connections and write connections.
 Only one of these *must* be defined.
-If only one is defined, it will be used for both.
+If only one is defined, it will be used for both reads and writes.

 Complicating this is the replication latency between the write/read servers.
 A read immediately following a write might fail because the expected data has not yet been copied to the read server.

-To accommodate replication latency when an expected read-only result is not retrieved, ArgentSea will immediately retry the query on the read-write connection under the following conditions:
+To accommodate replication latency when an expected read-only result is not retrieved, ArgentSea will immediately retry the query on the write connection under the following conditions:

 * The query arguments indicate that it is read-only data fetch.
 * The read connection is different than the write connection.